So, to start, what do you all do in your roles? What does an average week look like for you?

 Iris: Attending project kick-off meetings.
 Calculating cards allocated to each BTS project assigned to youme for the materials orders.
 Calculating and completing print matrixes, and sharing these with the supplier on time.
 Supporting clients in selecting good Distribution Points.
 Escalating risks and issues to the Project Manager, creating prize plans for checking, telephoning and emailing schools and Distribution Points (DPs) to introduce, and encourage engagement with the game, booking assemblies and checking materials have been delivered.
 Responding to player queries by email, social media, and occasionally on the phone – a significant amount of time is spent on this during live game phases.
 My week really depends on which part of the game phase we are tackling.
 According to that, there will be more prep for the game, set up or answering player queries, etc.

 What is your favourite aspect of your job?

-What advice do you have for someone new to the industry?
+What advice would you give to someone entering the industry?

 Who inspires you?